top of page

 The Unity count takes place on the third Saturday in December, and the Hartland count occurs the following weekend.
 Data collected contributes to knowledge of winter bird populations, which allows population assessment.
 Counts are run across North America between December 14 and January 5.

 Trends during recent years have shown many southern species moving further north due to climate change.
-Did you know that when your grandparents were young they did not see cardinals or titmice in Maine because these species have only taken up residence during the last 50 years?
+Did you know that when your grandparents were young, they did not see cardinals or titmice in Maine because these species have only taken up residence during the last 50 years?
+Both counts this year produced birds with historically more southerly winter distributions that were never recorded when the counts began.

-Climate related trends seen in 2023 included birds normally wintering south of Maine remaining later.
+Climate related trends seen in 2024 included birds normally wintering south of Maine remaining later.
 The highest number of bluebirds that we have ever recorded was an example.
-We recorded 35 and they were never even tallied until 2015!
+We recorded 76 in Unity which was over double last year's record high.
+They were never even tallied until 2015!
 They seem to be solidifying their presence as a wintering bird.

 Local efforts like ours across North America support citizen science with results that provide scientists concrete information on how bird ranges are changing over time.
 This is especially important today with our climate changing so quickly.